 For those who have spent years amassing knowledge, crafting a niche, and establishing an expertise, translating that into a course with Teachable is not only a fantastic way to earn a profit, scale a business, and diversify income, but it’s also a powerful way to share a passion.
 And with courses, you can charge a premium—we’re talking at least $100 a course.

 Teachable makes it seamless and simple for creating a course, uploading your content, and working with clients.
 We have entire blog posts centered around creating your online course, and many more detailing everything you need to know to be successful and grow your business.
-You can also join our webinar—seven steps to launch a profitable online course—to get started today.
+You can also join our quickstart webinar to get started today.

 Coaching on Teachable allows you to accomplish many goals.
 First, you can utilize coaching to validate your courses and test the waters to know if your audiences are prime for purchasing.